uDMBK/Vapour/README.md

 * Standalone Program

 # Discord
-Join the Development Discord server for more information and updates at discord.gg/up6MCQP
+Join the Development Discord server for more information and updates [here](discord.gg/up6MCQP).